Dark Mode Light Mode

 Roundbouts

-I’m not sure how this is in most countries but in my experience when you’re driving on a roundabout you have priority.
-I thought I was able to just ride on the roundabout and the people coming from the road had to wait until there was a spot.
+I’m not sure how this is in most countries, but in my experience, when you’re driving on a roundabout, you have priority.
+I thought I could just ride on the roundabout, but the people coming from the road had to wait until there was a spot.
 I was really used to this!

 That is not the case in Iraq!
 Driving on a roundabout has let to some tricky situations.
-Apparently, the people view it as just a road going in a circle and the cars coming from the ingoing roads are approaching from the right, so they get priority!
+The people view it as just a road going in a circle and the cars coming from the ingoing roads are approaching from the right, so they get priority!

 It’s funny how to see things that you are so used to in a different way, it made me think, yeah actually it makes sense!
 They are coming from the right, so they have priority, got it!